nxpthx/typo3-upgradereport/Documentation/Index.rst

 		en

 	:Description:
-		This manual will guide you through the steps necessary to migrate your DAM records, references and metadata to TYPO3's new file abstraction layer (FAL).
+		This manual will guide you through the steps necessary to prepare your TYPO3 4.5 installation for an upgrate to TYPO3 6.2

 	:Keywords:
-		dam, fal, migration
+		lts, migration

 	:Copyright:
 		2014

 	:Author:
-		Benni Mack
+		Michiel Roos

 	:Email:
-		benni.mack@typo3.org
+		michiel@maxserv.nl

 	:License:
 		This document is published under the Open Content License